CadenzaCoda/ConstraintAwareIL/README.md

 # Constraint-Aware Imitation Learning for Autonomous Racing

-This repository contains the implementation of experiments from [*"A Simple Approach to Constraint-Aware Imitation Learning with Application to Autonomous Racing"*](https://arxiv.org/abs/2503.07737) (Submitted to IEEE IROS 2025).
+This repository contains the implementation of experiments from [*"A Simple Approach to Constraint-Aware Imitation Learning with Application to Autonomous Racing"*](https://arxiv.org/abs/2503.07737) (IROS 2025).

 ---